ABBYY FineReader Engine

-In principal, the classification process consists of three steps:
+In principle, the classification process consists of three steps:

 Preparing data sets for classification training

 At this step, the requested document classes are defined.
 For each document class, several document examples - with similar appearance and/or content - are selected.
-With the help of Machine Learning and Natural Language Processing algorithms, the ABBYY technology analyzes the training documents within each document class and defines parameters that should be used to identify the respective document class.
+With the help of Machine Learning algorithms, the ABBYY technology analyzes the training documents within each document class and defines parameters that should be used to identify the respective document class.